shakil-t/Filicide/README.md

 # Filicide
-Detecting and preventing Filicide by machine learning algorithms
+Detecting and preventing Filicide using machine learning algorithms